Supremolink81/RustTracer/README.md

-# RustTracer (work in progress)
+# RustTracer
 ![imageTest](https://user-images.githubusercontent.com/55766890/192128747-5c90cfda-a701-4f32-8e55-a0628961752d.png)

 CPU-based path tracer written in Rust.
 Rendered using multiple threads for efficiency.

-Learned a lot from this one, and definitely going to expand on it in the future.
+Learned a lot from this one, and may expand on it through another project in the future.

-# Features to add

--loading .obj files

--object agnosticism through triangles

--port to GPU for more efficiency

--optimizations for the Bounding Volume Hierarchy

 # Gallery